scaffold-eth/scaffold-eth/README.md

 > ⌚️ This will take some time.
 How about a quick tour of the file structure with your favorite code editor?

+> 💡 You might see warnings that look like errors ("node-gyp") but the next step should work fine.
+If you need help, check out the troubleshooting section below.

 ---

 ⚛️ [React](https://reactjs.org/tutorial/tutorial.html) frontend powered by 📱[create-eth-app](https://github.com/PaulRBerg/create-eth-app) using 🔧[Ethers.js](https://docs.ethers.io/ethers.js/html/index.html) and the 🦄[Uniswap](https://uniswap.org/docs/v1) template: